svanderbleek/twpgtwp/README.md

 * MROS: Runtime Adaptation For Robot Control Architectures
 * Modelling of Language Syntax and Semantics: The Case of the Assembler Compiler
 * Alien vs. Quine
+* Underdesigned and Opportunistic Computing in
+* Presence of Hardware Variability
+* Software adaptation in quality sensitive applications to deal with hardware variability
+* A simple mechanism for improving the accuracy and efficiency of instruction-level disambiguation
+* VaMV: Variability-aware memory virtualization
+* Dynamic knobs for responsive power-aware computing
+* Green: A framework for supporting energy-conscious programming using controlled approximation
+* AppAdapt: Opportunistic application adaptation to compensate hardware variation
+* Design and architectures for dependable embedded systems
+* VarEMU: An emulation testbed for variability-aware software
+* ADeLe: A description language for approximate hardware
+* Self-Awareness in Systems on Chip— A Survey
+* Cyberphysical-systemon-chip (CPSoC): A self-aware MPSoC paradigm with cross-layer virtual sensing and actuation
+* Hierarchical agent monitoring design approach towards self-aware parallel systemson-chip
+* Coadapt: Predictable behavior for accuracy-aware applications running on power-aware systems
+* Self-aware hardware acceleration of financial applications on a heterogeneous cluster
+* Continuous online self-monitoring introspection circuitry for timing repair by incremental partial-reconfiguration (cosmic trip)
+* Cross-layer exploration of heterogeneous multicore processor configurations
+* On-chip self-awareness using cyberphysical-systems-on-chip (CPSoC)
+* Smart-balance: A sensing-driven Linux load balancer for energy efficiency of heterogeneous MPSoCs
+* Organic computing – A new vision for distributed embedded systems
+* Monitoring and self-awareness for heterogeneous, adaptive computing systems
+* Combining software and hardware LS for lightweight on-chip learning
+* DodOrg – A self-adaptive organic manycore architecture
+* Organic computing at the system on chip level
+* Autonomic system on chip platform
+* SEEC: A Framework for Self-Aware Computing
+* Application heartbeats: A generic interface for specifying program performance and goals in autonomous computing environments
+* A generalized software framework for accurate and efficient management of performance goals
+* HAMSoC: A monitoring-centric design approach for adaptive parallel computing
+* Hierarchical agent monitored parallel on-chip system: A novel design paradigm and its formal specification
+* Self-adaptive NoC power management with dual-level agents: Architecture and implementation
+* Toward smart embedded systems: A self-aware system-on-chip (SoC) perspective

 ## Binary Analysis